The 2023 Annual Bridge Walk is currently scheduled for Monday, Sept. 4, 2023. Any updates will be posted here as the event approaches.

-The walk begins in St. Ignace, at the north end of the Mackinac Bridge in the UPPER PENINSULA, and ends in Mackinaw City at the south end in the LOWER PENINSULA.
-To begin the walk you may:
+The walk begins in St. Ignace at the north end of the Mackinac Bridge in the Upper Peninsula, and in Mackinaw City at the south end of the bridge in the Lower Peninsula.
+To participate in the walk you may:

 Mackinac Bridge – Photos From Instagram

-Tag your 2016 Mackinac Bridge Walk instagram photos with #mackinacbridge or #mightymacwalk16 and they will appear here in our Mackinac Bridge Instagram Photo Stream.
+Tag your Mackinac Bridge Walk instagram photos with #mackinacbridge and they will appear here in our Mackinac Bridge Instagram Photo Stream.

 Error: Access Token for northguide is not valid or has expired.
 Feed will not update.